tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 * The identity key public fingerprint (ik_pub_fingerprint) is a hash of the Subject Public Key Info from the leaf X.509 certificate transmitted in the handshake.
-* The channel binder (channel_binder) is a partial transcript of the TLS handshake, up to (but not including) the Certificate message.
+* The channel binder (channel_binder) is a value obtained from the early exporter mechanism offered by the TLS implementation (see section 7.5 of
+  {{RFC8446}}).
+This Early Exporter Value (EEV) must be obtained immediately following the ServerHello message, using 'attestation-binder' as the label and an empty context.

 A hash of the binder must be included in the attestation evidence.
 Previous to hashing, the binder must be encoded as described in {{binding-mech}}.